nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 ```

 This command attempts to resolve your sim host's hostname to any associated IPs using the system call getaddrinfo().
-The idenfitied IPs are added to the white list.
+The idenfitied IPs are added to the allowlist.
 Use only on a trusted secure network, as the system can pull results
 from multiple different locations, including a DNS server.

 <b> Many Trick applications (such as the control panel), do not access the variable server through 127.0.0.1, but rather use a hostname
 lookup and access the server through the network (even when the Trick application is running on the sim host).
 For this reason, bringing
-the variable server up with just 127.0.0.1 on the white list is not sufficient for many built-in Trick applications.
+the variable server up with just 127.0.0.1 on the allowlist is not sufficient for many built-in Trick applications.
 As such, this
-command is intended to provide a covenient way to ensure the sim host IP is included on the white list.</b>
+command is intended to provide a covenient way to ensure the sim host IP is included on the allowlist.</b>

 ```c
 void var_resolve_hostname() ;